espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Brutish Shove.md

 * * *

 Using the momentum of your last attack to throw your weight into another, you make your opponent stumble back.
 Make a Strike with a two-handed melee weapon.
-If you hit a target that is your size or smaller, that creature is [[Off-Guard]] until the end of your current turn, and you can automatically [[Shove]] it, with the same benefits as the Shove action (including the critical success effect, if your Strike was a critical hit).
+If you hit a target that is your size or smaller, that creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your current turn, and you can automatically [[Shove]] it, with the same benefits as the Shove action (including the critical success effect, if your Strike was a critical hit).
 If you move to follow the target, your movement doesn't trigger reactions.

 This Strike has the following failure effect.

-**Failure** The target becomes [[Off-Guard]] until the end of your current turn.
+**Failure** The target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the end of your current turn.